Datawheel/canon/packages/cms/README.md

 ## Advanced Visualization Techniques

 For complex pages, you may need to communicate between visualizations, or customize other behaviors.
-There are two primary use cases here:
+There are a few potential use cases here:

 ### Interacting between visualizations